-Another layer of perimeter security is achieved using Gateway service.
-The Gateway is the service which acts as first line of defense for any incoming request to the HDInsight cluster.
-It accepts the request, validates it and only then allows the request to pass to the other nodes in cluster, thus providing perimeter security to other name and data nodes in the cluster.
+Another layer of perimeter security is achieved through the VPN Gateway service.
+The gateway acts as first line of defense for any incoming request to the HDInsight cluster.
+It accepts the request, validates it, and only then allows the request to pass to the other nodes in cluster.
+In this way, the gateway provides perimeter security to other name and data nodes in the cluster.

-With this setup, the enterprise employees can log on to the cluster nodes using their domain credentials.
-They can also use their domain credentials to authenticate with other approved endpoints like Hue, Ambari Views, ODBC, JDBC, PowerShell and REST APIs to interact with the cluster.
-The admin has full control over limiting the number of users interacting with the cluster via these endpoints.
+With this setup, enterprise employees can sign in to the cluster nodes by using their domain credentials.
+They can also use their domain credentials to authenticate with other approved endpoints like Apache Ambari Views, ODBC, JDBC, PowerShell, and REST APIs to interact with the cluster.
+The admin has full control over limiting the number of users who interact with the cluster via these endpoints.

 For example, the admin can configure Apache Ranger to set access control policies for Hive.
-This functionality ensures that employees will be able to access only as much data as they need to be successful in their jobs.
-SSH access to the cluster is also restricted only to the administrator.
+This functionality ensures that employees can access only as much data as they need to be successful in their jobs.
+SSH access to the cluster is also restricted to only the administrator.

 The admin can view and report all access to the HDInsight cluster resources and data.
 The admin can also view and report all changes to the access control policies created in Apache Ranger supported endpoints.

-Both data stores for HDInsight clusters, Azure Storage Blob, and Azure Data Lake Storage support transparent server-side encryption of data at rest.
-Secure HDInsight clusters will seamlessly work with this server side encryption of data at rest capability.
+Both data stores for HDInsight clusters, Azure Blob storage and Azure Data Lake Storage Gen1/Gen2, support transparent server-side encryption of data at rest.
+Secure HDInsight clusters will seamlessly work with this capability of server-side encryption of data at rest.